jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/predict.md

 4. Follow the instructor who will walk you through the notebook.

-5. After you have completed the walkthroug the notebook  procedd to the [next step](export.md)
+5. After you have completed all steps in the notebook procedd to the [next step](export.md)